lixvkai/ASGM-Pose/README.md

 # ASGM-Pose

 This repository contains the Human3.6M training and evaluation code for ASGM-Pose.
-It intentionally includes only the data-preparation, training, and checkpoint-evaluation paths used by this release.

 ## Environment